ditrit/toscator/README.md

 If your tests passed after the previous `git pull` but do not pass anymore after your changes, and you want to `git commit`, please fix the tests before doing so.

+If you want to run a single test file, you must run the command `NODE_OPTIONS=--experimental-vm-modules npx jest -i <test_file>.spec.js`

 ### Parsing

 If you simply want to parse a TOSCA file, then follow this instructions: